edhowland/vish/README.md

 - Script runner : Compile and run Vish code (*.vs).
 - Interactive Read Eval Print Loop (REPL).
 - Syntax Checker in compiler.

+#### Additional note regarding the compiler

+The Vish compiler can also output a single executable Ruby script that wraps your compiled Vish bytecode.
+This makes it easy to deploy your Vish programs without needing the entire Vish language stack to be present on the target computer or for other users.

 ### Language Features